Caica parrot

 The caica parrot (Pyrilia caica) is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is found in Brazil, French Guiana, Guyana, Suriname, and Venezuela.

 Taxonomy and systematics

 The caica parrot and the other six members of genus Pyrilia were until the early 21st century included in genus Pionopsitta with the pileated parrot (P. pileata).
 The caica parrot is monotypic.

 Description

 The caica parrot is 23 to 25 cm long and weighs 121 to 143 g.
 Adults have a brownish black head with bare gray skin around the eye.
-They have afulvous or golden collar on their hindneck; dark feather edges give it a scaly appearance.
+They have a fulvous or golden collar on their hindneck; dark feather edges give it a scaly appearance.
 Their throat and upper breast are olive-brown and the rest of their body is green.
 Their primary coverts are dull blue, their primaries are blackish, and their tail feathers have dull blue tips.
 Immature birds have mostly green heads with a duller collar.